MichielDepraetere/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 **Describe in your own words what the `whoami` command does.**

-The `whoami` command prints your current username to the terminal.
+The `whoami` command prints your user-id to the terminal.

 ### ✅ The uptime command

 **Describe in your own words what the `uptime` command does.**

-It tells you the time, runtime of the program, number of users and load average.
+It tells you the time, runtime of the program, number of users currently logged in and the system load averages for the past 1, 5, and 15 minutes.

 ### ✅ Help on ls